UW-Madison-ACI/2018-01-post-workshop/index.md

 covered in Software and Data Carpentry?
-We are offering four follow-up sessions hosted by our Software and Data Carpentry instructors, in order to review material from the workshops, demonstrate additional features, and provide a place for questions and consultation.
-We will NOT be providing a basic introduction to any topics -- these sessions assume that you have at least seen and tried using the relevant tool, based on attending a Software or Data Carpentry workshop.  </p>
+We are offering four follow-up sessions hosted by our Software and Data Carpentry instructors, in order to review material from the workshops, demonstrate additional features, and provide a place for questions and consultation.  <strong>We will NOT be providing a basic introduction to any topics -- these sessions assume that you have at least seen and tried using the relevant tool, based on attending a Software or Data Carpentry workshop.</strong>  </p>

 <p>We will offer the following topics on the following days:</p>